uofa-cmput404/404f23project-21-average/README.md

 - Firstname Lastname
 - Firstname Lastnmae

-Generally everything is LICENSE'D under the Apache license V2
+Generally everything is LICENSE'D under the Apache-2 by the 21 Average Team